rybalkinsd/kohttp/gitbook/core/synchronous-calls/generic-requests.md

 # Generic requests

-A request context can be reused for different http methods without explicitly calling the `httpGet` or other functions for different HttpMethods.
+A request context can be reused for different http methods without explicitly calling the `httpGet` or other functions for different http methods.

 ```kotlin
 var method: Method = Method.GET